Getting Started with Immuta's Request Application

 Step 4: Make a determination on an access request

-When a requestor submits an access request, Marketplace routes the request to the designated approver(s).
+When a requestor submits an access request, Immuta routes the request to the designated approver(s).
 Depending on your organization’s workflow, additional reviewers may assist in evaluating the request.

 As an approver,

-Review access requests In Marketplace, view all pending requests for data products within your domain.
+Review access requests In the Request app, view all pending requests for data products within your domain.

 Approve or deny requests with confidence Click on a request to view the requestor’s responses to workflow questions and any attached DUA.
 Approve the request to grant access or deny it if it doesn’t meet governance requirements.